Gozkybrain/eBuy-Homes/Readme.md

 ## Developer Guide
 The project has been documented such that it can be understood by any level of developer as each component has been carefully commented, it should be a piece of cake for future management.

+For Authenticating with Firebase, I have also provided a [Simple YouTube Guide to this regard](https://www.youtube.com/watch?v=MGBfr3WwIyw), I have commented my codes such that anyone can work with this repo as a guide.